Associate in Science in Physics for Transfer (AS-T)

 Transfer & Career Opportunities

 This Associate in Science in Physics for Transfer (AS-T) degree is intended to meet the lower division requirements for Physics for all CSU campuses.
-Taking additional courses in mathematics and chemistry is encouraged to be fully prepared for upper division courses.
+Taking chemistry is encouraged as many physics bachelor's programs require up to one year of majors level general chemistry.
 Students planning to transfer to the CSU or UC systems are encouraged to consult ASSIST.org and a COS counselor for program planning and course selection.
-Most common career opportunities with a baccalaureate degree include physics laboratory technician, computer scientist, scientific sales, and high school science teacher.
+The most common career opportunities with a bachelor's degree include engineering, software development, research technician roles, and high school science teaching.

 Program Requirements